-- (4) Funding splits must be negotiated by the Heads of School, or relevant heads of academic/research unit, and signed off by the relevant Executive Dean(s). - (5) EFTSL is the default basis for collaborative service teaching funding split, and other remuneration models will be avoided.
+(5) Funding splits must be negotiated by the Heads of School, or relevant heads of academic/research unit, and signed off by the relevant Executive Dean(s).

+(6) EFTSL is the default basis for collaborative service teaching funding splits.

 Collaborative Service Teaching Agreements